 |Monuments in Delhi|

-The Rashtrapati Bhavan also comprises a huge Mughal garden at the west of its main building that too designed by Sir Lutyens.
+The Rashtrapati Bhavan also comprises a huge Mughal garden at the west end of its main building which was also designed by Sir Lutyens.
 This lovely and attractive garden has a number of diverse flowers and shrubs, along with exquisite fountains which make it more beautiful.
 There are innumerable of beautiful flowers including different species of colorful roses that make entire surrounding simply amazing.
 Amidst tight security, the garden opens for public during the months of February and March.

 Reaching Rashtrapati Bhavan is quite easy.
-The nearest metro station is Central Secretariat.
+The nearest metro station is Central Secretariat on Yellow and Violet Lines of the Delhi Metro Rail Network.
 People can also take auto, taxi or city buses to reach there.
 However, the entry is strictly banned in the Rashtrapati Bhavan but visitors are allowed visit its outer gate.
 The reception office of Rashtrapati Bhavan is at Raisina Hill.
 From its main gate towards east, the view of Rajpath till India Gate is magnificent.
 The best time to visit this master piece is January and February because during this time, one can get a chance to visit Mughal Garden.